OISF/suricata-verify/README.md

 # "pcap: false" in the requires section.
 pcap: input.pcap

+# Test for a specific exit code.
+By default a test will fail if the
+# exit code is anything other than 0, however sometimes we may be
+# testing for failure.
+exit-code: 1

 checks:

   # A verification filter that is run over the eve.json.
 Multiple